Joyersch/sadet.autodb/README.md

 # sadet.autodb

-A bundle of software which automatically loads steam achievement data and overtime and allows for said data to be displayed in a dashboard.
+A bundle of script and programs which automatically loads steam achievement data and overtime and allows for said data to be displayed in a dashboard.